-Jesse and Agi Pine, together with buddy Mat Robar, founded Pure Project Brewing in 2014, officially starting their first brewery named Manuel Antonio Brewing in the Costa Rican rainforest.
-They started with creating small-batch artisanal beers using materials available at small local farmers’ markets, even during strong tropical storms.
+Jesse and Agi Pine and buddy Mat Robar founded Pure Project Brewing in 2014, officially starting their first brewery named Manuel Antonio Brewing in the Costa Rican rainforest.
+They began creating small-batch artisanal beers using materials available at small local farmers’ markets, even during intense tropical storms.

 This small-batch brewery produces tasty tropical-inspired beers while adhering to a strict environmental policy.
 The business partners at Pure Project concentrated on tropical flavors and a commitment to using only natural and local products.

 You’ll taste this brewing philosophy in creations such as the Tropical Mist blonde (infused with Valencia oranges), or the delicious Milagro stout brewed with Costa Rican coffee.
-Also, keep an eye out for their seasonal imperial stouts, like the playfully-named Maplesaurus Rex with vanilla and maple syrup.
+Also, watch for their seasonal imperial stouts, like the playfully-named Maplesaurus Rex with vanilla and maple syrup.

 Pure Project’s tasting area is designed to embody its values in its design.
-Repurposed wood is used for bar stools, and walls are adorned with sustainable materials, natural wood, and a variety of tropical plants such as Sword Fern, Dracaena, and Devil’s Ivy.
+Repurposed wood is used for bar stools, and walls are adorned with sustainable materials, natural wood, and various tropical plants such as Sword Fern, Dracaena, and Devil’s Ivy.

-Over the course of its seven-year history, Societe has received multiple awards, including gold medals at the 2018 World Beer Cup and the 2018 Great American Beer Festival.
+Societe has received multiple awards throughout its seven-year history, including gold medals at the 2018 World Beer Cup and the 2018 Great American Beer Festival.

 The brewery’s Pupil IPA has become a local favorite, and its Coachman session IPA has won gold at the Great American Beer Fest twice.
 But don’t miss their Belgian-inspired brews, especially the outstanding Harlot blonde ale.

-For the majority of its eight-year existence, Societe Brewing Company’s Kearny Mesa tasting facility has been a busy hub of San Diego’s best beer.
-If you want to spend more time at their brewery and taproom, they have a large outside patio as well as a taco truck.
+For most of its eight-year existence, Societe Brewing Company’s Kearny Mesa tasting facility has been a busy hub of San Diego’s best beer.
+They have a large outside patio and a taco truck if you want to spend more time at their brewery and taproom.

 IPA is a kind of beer that the brewery will exclusively offer on tap, despite plans to purchase a bottling facility in the future.
 Societe is also expanding its fermentation capacity, with a large portion of the extra tank space dedicated to hop-forward brews that will be served directly from the tap.